- Municipal Court

 Discovery will be governed in accordance with Supreme Court Rule 37.54.
-Any disputes between the Prosecuting Attorney and the Attorney for Defendant shall be addressed by Motion with Notice of Hearing to be held in accordance with Supreme Court Rules.
+Any disputes between the Prosecuting Attorney and the Attorney for Defendant shall be addressed by a Motion with Notice of Hearing to be held in accordance with Supreme Court Rules.

 If the Prosecuting Attorney’s recommendation requires a court appearance by the Defendant and/or his/her Attorney, the date shall be provided to the Attorney on the recommendation form.
 If the recommendation includes a period of probation upon a plea of guilty, the defendant and attorney shall appear in person on said court date.
-The Court Administrator/Clerks are not able to accept payment on a fine and court costs in person, by mail or online until the signed original recommendation plea form has been filed with the Court.
+The Court Administrator/Clerks are not able to accept payment on a fine and court costs in person, by mail, or online until the signed original recommendation plea form has been filed with the Court.

-Under no circumstances will the Court Clerks discuss a case with defendant if there is an Attorney of Record.
+Under no circumstances will the Court Clerks discuss a case with a defendant if there is an Attorney of Record.
 The Court Clerk will refer the Defendant back to their Attorney.